Bhenny90/wabbits.staking/README.md

 - Max WB hold is **25 WB**
 - If your WB storage is full, excess WB is wasted
-- Maintenance must be paid every 24 hours to preserve efficiency
+- Maintenance must be paid to preserve efficiency
 - Boosts increase EP production for 24 hours
 - Activity contributes to your Collab Score and overall ecosystem standing

 ## Disclaimer

 This whitepaper is for informational purposes only.
-The Energy Wabbits ecosystem may evolve over time as mechanics, rewards, fees, and functionality are improved.
+The Energy Wabbits staking may evolve over time as mechanics, rewards, fees, and functionality are improved.